genomic-medicine-sweden/gms_16S/README.md

   - **Note:** It is a good idea to run this command before pushing your changes to a new pull request!
 - `make precommit` to only run pre-commit/prettier.
-- `lint` to run the nf-core lint checks.
+- `make lint` to run the nf-core lint checks.
-- `test` to run the nf-test tests.
+- `make test` to run the nf-test tests.

 **Tip:** To see which make commands are available, you can always type `make ` and then hit `TAB` twice.